Where to Eat Wagashi in Kyoto: Umezono Sanjo–Teramachi (Mitarashi Dango & Kakigori)

 Umezono Sanjo Teramachi sits right at the lively crossroads of Sanjo Shopping Street and Teramachi Street in Kyoto.

-It’s been four years since we moved to Kyoto, yet it was only recently that we stepped inside Umezono Sanjo Teramachi for the very first time.
+It’s been four years since we moved to Kyoto, yet we only recently stepped inside Umezono Sanjo Teramachi for the very first time.
 It’s not that the shop is tucked away in some hidden alley—quite the opposite.
-It’s right at the heart of bustling Sanjo Shopping Street and Teramachi Street in the Kawaramachi area.
-Over the years, we’ve lost count of how many times we’ve walked past its entrance, each time catching sight of the long line of customers outside and telling ourselves, “We’ll come another day.”
-That 'another day' ended up taking almost four years to arrive.
+It sits right at the heart of Sanjo Shopping Street and Teramachi Street in the Kawaramachi area.
+Over the years, we’ve lost count of how many times we’ve walked past its entrance, each time spotting the long line of customers outside and telling ourselves, “We’ll come another day.”
+That “someday” ended up taking nearly four years to arrive.

 The Story of Umezono – A Historic Kyoto Sweet Shop Born in Kawaramachi